 This can be an exciting lifestyle.
 There is constant travel, meeting new people, experiencing different cultures and lifestyles.

-But this is a counselling blog, and today I want to talk about some of the possible downsides of this way of life.
+But this is a counselling blog, and I feel it's important to also recognise some of the possible impacts this way of life can have on mental health.
 Ones that often remain hidden to both the children who grew up this way, and their families.
-And the lasting and damaging impact these can have if they remain unaddressed.
-It’s a topic I’m particularly passionate about as I grew up the child of a diplomat, and the photo above is of two of the countries I grew up in.
-I’ve experienced first hand both the positives and negatives to this way of life.
+It’s a topic I’m particularly passionate about as I grew up the child of a diplomat, and the photo above is of just two of the countries I grew up in.
+I’ve experienced first hand both the positives and some of the costs of this way of life.

 Third Culture Kids

 The term I find most useful is one I believe was first used by John and Ruth Useem in the 1950s.
 They were studying American missionaries in India, and became interested in the impact of that way of life on the missionaries’ children.
 What they found was the children didn’t feel like they were Indian, the culture they were living in, or American, the culture they were from.
 Instead, they had become what they called Third Culture Kids (TCKs).
-This term is now widely used to describe anyone who spends at least part of their childhood in countries and cultures other than their own.
+This term, along with Adult Third Culture Kids (ATCKs) for when they are older, is now widely used to describe anyone who spends at least part of their childhood in countries and cultures other than their own.